-The unexpected outcome of the Brexit referendum in the UK prompted a swift reappraisal of corporate relationships across Europe.
-Multinationals were forced to consider the impact of the vote upon their operations both inside and outside the UK.
-National governments also sought to assess the extent to which they might be exposed to some of the fallout from the decision and carefully considered their next steps.
+The unexpected outcome of the Brexit referendum in the UK prompted a swift reappraisal of corporate relationships across Europe including Ireland.
 Companies across the UK faced a very difficult and fundamental problem.
 As of the date of leaving the EU, they would no longer have access to the single market.

 The single market has brought growth and diversity to the British business environment since 1973.
-Any UK firm that trades with Europe will find their business model fundamentally changed.
+Any UK firm that trades with Ireland the rest of Europe will find their business model fundamentally changed.

-As of autumn 2017, the degree to which the new post-EU UK will have access to the single market remains floating and unresolved.
-However, it is quite likely that domestic UK firms will be rendered isolated and excluded and the City of London’s position as key global hub for financial services will be permanently affected.
-It is not possible for multinationals or domestic companies in the UK to maintain profitability and efficiency if isolated from the single market.
+The degree to which the new post-EU UK will have access to the single market remains floating and unresolved.
+It is likely however that domestic UK firms will be rendered isolated and excluded and the City of London’s position as key global hub for financial services will be permanently affected. .
 So for those businesses, the critical challenge is how to preserve access once the UK leaves the EU.
 Relocation to other European countries to maintain access has, and will, occur in the coming years and will serve as a practical solution for many.

 Europe wide locations are under consideration by UK and multinational businesses for relocation – Ireland consistently presents an impressive array of qualities:

 Ireland is an attractive location to many domestic UK or international firms but financial services companies in particular may be looking for a positive and practical solution to the Brexit problem:

 Regardless of the particular industry seeking to invest in Ireland, relocating firms can expect to benefit from a pro-business environment: